graphql/graphql-spec/spec/Section 3 -- Type System.md

 scalars or enums, but they sometimes need to represent more complex values.

-A GraphQL Input Object defines a set of input fields; the input fields are either scalars, enums, other input objects, or Tagged types for which {IsInputType(type)} returns {true}.
+A GraphQL Input Object defines a set of input fields; the input fields are either scalars, enums, other input objects, or tagged types for which {IsInputType(type)} returns {true}.
 This allows arguments to accept arbitrarily complex structs.